 👩🏻🍳 Tamara Talks – About Mexican Hot Chocolate

-What could possibly be more appealing than a "silver pot of hot chocolate, steaming?"
-Why, Mexican Boozy Hot Chocolate Recipe of course. 😍 No, I don't indulge often, but when I do, it has to "count."
+What could possibly be more appealing than a “silver pot of hot chocolate, steaming?”
+Why, Brandy-Spiked Mexican Hot Chocolate of course. 😍 No, I don’t indulge often, but when I do, it has to “count.”

-In other words, I'm not wasting my calories on snacks or ordinary sugar-laden junk food.
-I want layers of complex flavor in my desserts (as I do with all food and drink).
-This Mexican hot chocolate has layers of complex flavor, starting with the artisan 70% dark chocolate, and ending with molé bitters.
+In other words, I’m not wasting my calories on snacks or ordinary sugar-laden junk food.
+I want layers of complex flavor in my desserts (as I do this Mexican-inspired chocolate mousse).
+This boozy hot chocolate recipe has layers of complex flavor, starting with the artisan 70% dark chocolate, and ending with molé bitters.

 Here is a quick look at the ingredients in the recipe – it’s handy to use at the grocery store or as a summary of what you need.
 Skip to the recipe for quantities.